 Playing together helps you and your baby get to know each other.

 When you play with your baby, your baby learns to trust and depend on you, and the bond between you and your baby gets stronger.
-This helps your newborn feel loved and secure, which is important for her wellbeing
+This helps your newborn feel loved and secure.

-Play helps your baby’s brain to develop and supports his overall development and learning.
+Play helps your baby’s brain to develop and supports his overall development, learning and wellbeing.
 This is because new play experiences help parts of your baby’s brain link together and grow.
 And through play, your baby learns more about the world around him and how he can interact with it.

 Play can tell you a lot about your baby’s personality.
 Rough and silly or quiet and calm, you’ll soon know what your baby likes.